ChicagoWorldcon/wellington/README.md

 make rspec
 ```

-Email is required to log users in.
-We have set up Mailcatcher in development to capture and serve all out bound mail.
+Email is required to log users in, because the login link is sent to the users email.
+We have set up Mailcatcher to capture and serve all out bound mail, in the development environment.

 To start mail capture run: